vibewell25/vibewell/docs/docs/guides/error-handling-guide.md

 ## Error Handler Utility

-The Vibewell platform uses a centralized error handling utility located at `src/utils/error-handler.ts`.
+The VibeWell platform uses a centralized error handling utility located at `src/utils/error-handler.ts`.
 This utility provides a consistent interface for capturing, logging, and displaying errors throughout the application.

 ### Basic Usage